 How do I qualify?

 To qualify for the Triple Trophy Award, sportsmen must harvest three deer: one with archery equipment, one with muzzleloading equipment and one with modern gun.
-Complete and submit this application by April 10.
+Complete and submit the application by April 10.

 Is the award given automatically?